 The journey is half the fun!
 Why do things feel more satisfying after a challenge?
 6-hour drive to northern Vancouver Island, hop onto a gravel road for another two hours, get out of your truck and hike for 45 min to finally reach gorgeous beaches, sea caves and beautiful sea stacks.
 If it was a 15 min stop, would it become a bucket list goal?
-I’m not sure, but San Josef Bay makes the trip worth your time.
+I’m unsure, but San Josef Bay makes the trip worth your time.
 When you make it to your final destination, it becomes something you look back on as a fantastic trip to reminisce about for years to come.

 Located along the southern edge of Cape Scott Provincial Park, San Josef Bay is one of the most picturesque beaches on Vancouver Island, with soft white sand that you can picture being straight out of your favourite movie.
 The sea stacks left standing from storms and tides are also striking features in this area, making for perfect photo opportunities when exploring San Josef’s shores!